Rimaka/healthcare/wp-content/plugins/the-events-calendar/readme.txt

 * [Events Calendar Pro](https://evnt.is/18wi), for adding premium calendar features like recurring events, advanced views, cool widgets, [shortcodes](https://evnt.is/1ajw), additional fields, and more!
 * [Event Aggregator](https://evnt.is/197u), a service that effortlessly fills your calendar with events from Meetup, Google Calendar, iCalendar, Eventbrite, CSV, and ICS.
-* [Virtual Events](https://evnt.is/1aky), which optimizes your calendar for virtual events including Zoom integration, video and livestream embeds, SEO optimization for online events and more.
 * [Event Tickets](https://wordpress.org/plugins/event-tickets/) (free), which allows you to sell tickets and collect RSVPs to events.
 It can run alongside The Events Calendar or as a standalone plugin that adds ticket and RSVP functionality to WordPress posts and pages.
 * [Event Tickets Plus](https://evnt.is/18wk), which allows you to sell tickets for your events using your favorite e-commerce platform.
-* [Event Tickets Wallet Plus](https://evnt.is/etwp), for adding digital tickets like Apple Wallet passes and PDF tickets.
 * [Promoter](https://evnt.is/1ajt), automated email communication made just for The Events Calendar and Event Tickets.
 Stay in touch with your attendees every step of the way.
 * [Community Events](https://evnt.is/2g), for allowing frontend event submission from your readers.
-* [Community Tickets](https://evnt.is/18wl), which allows event organizers to sell tickets to the events they submit via Community Events.
 * [Filter Bar](https://evnt.is/fa), for adding advanced frontend filtering capabilities to your events calendar.
 * [Eventbrite Tickets](https://evnt.is/2e), for selling tickets to your event directly through Eventbrite.